rackerlabs/docs-developer-blog/_posts/2020-05-22-use-the-oracle-forms-app-multi-package.md

 ### APP\_MULTI package events

-The APP\_MULTI package uses the following events on a form to trigger actions:
+The APP\_MULTI package responds to the following events on a form:

 - **KEY-CLRFRM**: (form-level) Validates the record before it clears the form.
   Use example: `APP_MULTI.EVENT('KEY-CLRFRM');`